 patient and caring

 able to work as part of a team.

 Training is on the job.
-You would work towards Scottish Vocational Qualification (SVQ) Health Care Support (Clinical) at SCQF Level 6.
+You would work towards SVQ Health Care Support (Clinical) at SCQF Level 6.

 You may be able to move on to SVQs at SCQF Level 7.

 You would follow an induction process which is reviewed yearly.
 Additional training includes hygiene and infection control, breastfeeding support, risk management, child protection and health and safety.